Frank Ocean: 2006–2011: Career beginnings, Odd Future and Nostalgia, Ultra

 In April 2011, Ocean stated that his relationship with Def Jam had strengthened since the release of the Nostalgia, Ultra.
 The mixtape made Ocean widely known and led to his collaborations with rappers Jay-Z and Kanye West.

-Ocean first appeared in Tyler, the Creator's music video for the single "She", from Tyler's debut studio album Goblin (2011).
+Ocean first appeared in Tyler, the Creator's music video for the single "She", from Tyler's second studio album Goblin (2011).
 His first performance was in collaboration with Odd Future at the 2011 Coachella Valley Music and Arts Festival, where he later joined them for their first tour across the east coast of the United States.
 On May 19, 2011, Ocean's record label Def Jam announced its plans to re-release Nostalgia, Ultra as an EP.
 The single "Novacane" was released to iTunes in May 2011, and the EP originally was set to be released the next month, but was delayed.

 In June 2011, Ocean revealed that he would work on the upcoming Kanye West and Jay-Z collaborative album, Watch the Throne.
 Ocean co-wrote and featured on two tracks: "No Church in the Wild" and "Made in America".

 On July 28, 2011, a song titled "Thinkin Bout You", leaked on the internet.
 It was later revealed the song was a reference track, written by Ocean, for Roc Nation artist Bridget Kelly's debut studio album.
 Kelly renamed the song 'Thinking About Forever'.
 In September 2011, a music video directed by High5Collective for Ocean's version was released, yet the song still appeared on Kelly's debut EP Every Girl.
 In August 2011, Frank Ocean made his first appearance on the cover of the publication The Fader, in its 75th issue.